arhat-dev/dukkha-presets/templates/image/README.md

       # Add image name with tag latest
       #
-      # Defaults to true when env.GIT_BRANCH is the same as env.GIT_DEFAULT_BRANCH
+      # Defaults to true when git.branch is the same as git.default_branch
       latest: true

       # Add extra suffix to manifest name